 With more than a dozen years of legal recruiting experience, Steven Lynch is the go-to name law firms and companies speak when they need assistance recruiting attorneys whose experiences and abilities match their requirements, culture and objectives.

 Keeping the grass green on both sides, Steven also helps high-level legal talent at all ages and stages of their careers, find ideal positions where they can thrive and achieve.

 Steven is a frequent writer and media commentator on legal hiring and recruiting issues, has been featured in many industry trade publications, including HR.com, UpJourney, and SmarterCX, and before all that, he served as the Vice President of the American Arbitration Association.

 Get More Information About Recruiting Strategies For Law Firms and Career Satisfaction For Attorneys

-Be sure to listen to the entire podcast episode for more information and conversation about setting goals, measuring your results, improving your law firm’s income with Bill4Time and more.
+Be sure to listen to the entire podcast episode for information and conversation about how to find the right people or BE the right person for your law firm, and how to honestly assess and build on what you personally need to get satisfaction from your next job.
 If you want more LAWsome subscribe to the show on your favorite podcast platform, and for the latest in legal marketing insights and information be sure to subscribe to the Consultwebs Newsletter here –>SUBSCRIBE<—